IGSQ/IGSQ-JavaBot/README.md

  - [x] Move all events.commands to MessageDataCache
  - [x] Kill the callback hell
  - [x] Rework MessageCache to use hashmaps + refactor
+ - [x] Remove raw Yaml links in place of caches / methods
+ - [x] Fully implement the logger - needs review

  - [ ] Help / Modhelp - added functionality, still needs content
  - [ ] Implement .help to use the COMMANDS array for its information
+ - [ ] Alias / Decline (within the setup command)

  - [ ] GUIGenerator further implementation (use callbacks / catch exceptions)
- - [ ] Alias / Decline (within the setup command)
- - [ ] Fully implement the logger
- - [ ] Condense events
- - [ ] Add VerificationCache to store settings
- - [ ] Remove raw Yaml links in place of caches / methods
- - [ ] Use flatMaps where possible
+ - [ ] Finish verification

  - [ ] Rewrite the event waiter
  - [ ] Translation